jassmith/jassmith.github.com/_posts/2016-01-13-creating-custom-layouts-with-xamarinforms.md

 By computing both a request size and a minimum size the layout is able to take part in overflow negotiation.
 This will allow for things like label truncation as needed or scrollable regions to be compressed and made to scroll.

 That's it!
-Thats a basic Xamarin.Forms custom layout.
-Of course this example is very simple and intended to provide you with the neccessary context for the rest of the series.
+That's a basic Xamarin.Forms custom layout.
+Of course this example is very simple and intended to provide you with the necessary context for the rest of the series.